rbaron/sugarboat/notes.md

   * Somehow lets us extract the orientation from the accelerometer + gyro
   * Apparently [not publicly documented](https://github.com/jrowberg/i2cdevlib/blob/master/Arduino/MPU6050/MPU6050.h#L731)
   * Seems to have some sort of internal gravity sensor.
 Does this mean that it has some reference for pitch/roll, but not for yaw?
+  * [This GitHub comment](https://github.com/jrowberg/i2cdevlib/issues/528#issuecomment-611634501) links to a PDF containing the specs of the firmware that powers the DMP
+  * [Clear explanation of the DMP](https://github.com/jrowberg/i2cdevlib/issues/190#issuecomment-144270345) by the author of i2cdevlib

 ## Articles
 * [Geek Mom Projects - DMP data from i2cdevlib](http://www.geekmomprojects.com/mpu-6050-dmp-data-from-i2cdevlib/)